Classical orbital paramagnetism in non-equilibrium steady state

-The Bohr-van Leeuwen (BvL) theorem on the absence of classical orbital diamagnetism in theromodynamic equilibrium has been a surprise of theoretical physics [1-3].
-This BvL null result is statistical-mechanically exact.
-It is, however, counter-intuitive inasmuch as a charged particle orbiting classically under the Lorentz force exerted by an externally applied magnetic field is equivalent to an amperean current loop in the interior of the sample, and hence to a non-zero orbital magnetic moment.
-Moreover, the orbital moment is expected to be diamagnetic following the Lenz's law.
-A physically appealing resolution was advanced by Bohr [2] suggesting an exact cancellation, on the average, of the diamagnetic orbital magnetic moment in the interior of the sample by the paramagnetic moment subtended by the particle skipping the boundary in the opposite (paramagnetic) sense $-$ the edge current [3].
-More recently [4], the role of the boundary was treated explicitly through a solution of the Fokker-Planck equation associated with the classical Langevin dynamics of the charged particle in a finite but unbounded space, namely the surface of a sphere (recall that, strictly speaking, a boundary has no boundary).
-Again, the orbital magnetic moment turned out to be zero.
-In our recent work [5,6] we have, therefore, re-examined the BvL null result.
 Our analyses strongly suggest that the vanishing of the classical orbital diamagnetism is a direct consequence of detailed-balance (the microscopic reversibility), namely that there are {\it no cycles} in thermodynamic equilibrium.
-Now, the detailed balance is, of course, conditioned mathematically by the second fluctuation-dissipation (II-FD) theorem of Kubo [7].
+Now, the detailed balance is, of course, conditioned mathematically by the second fluctuation-dissipation (II-FD) theorem of Kubo (Kubo 1954,1966; Anderson 1954).